cstrawberry/predictive-universe/docs/paper/appendices/appendix_v_computational_programs.md

 ### V.2.2 Derived Spectral Parameters for the PCE-Attractor

-As derived in Appendix Z (Proposition Z.1) from the subspace structure induced by the Landauer Pointer mechanism, the QFI spectrum at the PCE-Attractor is flat and uniquely determined:
+As derived in Appendix Z (Theorem Z.5) from the subspace structure induced by the Landauer Pointer mechanism, the QFI spectrum at the PCE-Attractor is flat and uniquely determined:
 *   **Number of Information Modes:** $M = 2ab = 2 \cdot (e^\varepsilon) \cdot (d_0 - e^\varepsilon) = 2 \cdot 2 \cdot (8-2) = 24$.
 *   **Per-Mode Sensitivity:** $\lambda = 2/a = 2/e^\varepsilon = 2/2 = 1$.

 ### V.2.3 Capacity Saturation Condition

-At the PCE-Attractor, the system operates at its maximum information capacity (Theorem Z.1).
+At the PCE-Attractor, the system operates at its maximum information capacity (Theorem Z.6).
 The predictive information gain equals the operational alphabet capacity:
 $$
 \mathcal{I}(u^*) = M \ln(1 + \lambda u^*) = \ln d_0
 \tag{V.8}